marianobelladonna/ls-fb-stats/README.md

 *export.php* dumps the content of the table out to a csv file.

 *getstatus.php* gets some sample url from the database and outputs the response's status for each request.

+##Disclaimer

+Just a bunch of one time scripts to get things done quickly.
+Uploading just for future reference.
+Contains known security holes and performance issues.